 Events are notices that objects broadcast in response to something that happens, such as a property value changing or a user interaction with an application program.
 Listeners execute functions when notified that the event of interest occurs.
-Use events to communicate things that happen to objects, and respond to these events by executing the listener's callback function.
+Use events to communicate changes to objects.
+Listeners respond by executing the callback function.

 When using events and listeners:

 can define events and listeners.